galapogos/Taidii-Diibear-Vulnerabilities/README.md

 - Student profile picture
 - Personal data such as birth region, center type, date of birth, enter date, full name, gender, leave data, local index, nickname, registration number, and school count

-With the disclosure of the above sensitive data, an attacker has full access to the victim’s account, thereby resulting in a full compromise of the account.
+An attacker with physical access to the device and no prior access to the app can access this sensitive data via Android backup, and use it to gain full access to the victim’s account, thereby resulting in a full compromise of the account.

 **CVSS 3.0 Scoring**: 7.0 (AV:P/AC:H/PR:N/UI:N/S:C/C:H/I:H/A:N)